uclhal/Data-Science-for-Docs/02-lesson-02-excel-hell.md

 ### Strings

 A string is any sequence of characters.
 Literally anything you can type can be represented as a string.
 This is the default data type in excel, and is what data typically defaults to if there is any confusion about what the data is.
 Take the example of recording the dose of analgesia given for postoperative pain relief.
-If we write “180 mg”, excel will store this value as a string.
+If we write `180 mg`, excel will store this value as a string.
 It has no choice, since the “mg” adds data that cannot possibly be interpreted numerically.
 When dealing with data that is numerical in nature, it’s best practice to keep all units elsewhere and keep the data as an integer or decimal.

 ### Date/Time objects

 This is essentially a special case of the decimal.
 Dates are simply integers counted up from a point in time (typically Jan 1st 1970 as convention).
 Time is given as a fraction of a single day.
-Obviously it's going to be very difficult for us to record today as 10467.56743, as it's not remotely intuitive.
+Obviously it's going to be very difficult for us to record today as `10467.56743`, as it's not remotely intuitive.
 We can still write the date and time in excel in a conventional way, but it's important to understand how this information is stored.
 When recording date and time information, it is often easier to separate out the two e.g. store date in a single column (in the format YYYY-MM-DD) and time in another (in the format HH:MM).

 > **Top Tip:** If you really want to make life easy in the future, separate out each day, month, year, hour and minute into separate columns.
 It's a greater investment, but can make handling dates easier in the future.

 ### Booleans

-These are 'TRUE' or 'FALSE' statements.
-Mathematically, these are represented by the values '1' or '0' respectively.
-Strictly speaking, 'TRUE' can also take any non '0' value i.e. '1', '-45', '750.45' they're all not '0' and hence interpreted as 'TRUE'.
-'FALSE' is ALWAYS '0'.
-When storing any 'TRUE' or 'FALSE' data, we recommend using '1' and '0' as a convention.
+These are `TRUE` or `FALSE` statements.
+Mathematically, these are represented by the values `1` or `0` respectively.
+Strictly speaking, `TRUE` can also take any non `0` value i.e. `1`, `-45`, `750.45` they're all not `0` and hence interpreted as `TRUE`. `FALSE` is ALWAYS `0`.
+When storing any `TRUE` or `FALSE` data, we recommend using `1` and `0` as a convention.

 ### Factors